mbercx/python-copier/docs/design.md

 !!! important

-    Although we are in favor of using emojis in the subject line, we do **not** allow emojis in the body.
+    Although we are in favor of using leading emojis to indicate the type, we do **not** allow emojis further down the subject line.
     This makes it easier to `grep` for commit types.

 The list in the table below is in order of priority, e.g. a backwards-incompatible change might improve an existing feature by breaking its API, but should _not_ be typed as an improvement (👌).